Thinking like a Jazz drummer goes way beyond drum beats and drum fills. It’s a skill that deeply connects drummers to the music they play.

-As I matured and learned more about Jazz drumming, I could see that this thinking wouldn’t help me.
-I needed to really understand what was going on in the music and how my drumming related to the other musicians’ playing.
+Instead of beats and fills, I needed to really understand what was going on in the music.
+Then, I had to figure out how my drumming was related to the other musicians’ playing.

-Jazz drumming is a conversation
+Playing Jazz drums is a conversation

 It’s just like talking to your friend about a particular topic.
 For instance, I say to my friend, “Hey did you see that baseball game last night on TV?”
 My friend says, “I sure did.
 That was a great game!”
 We’re having a conversation.

 What I often hear beginning drummers do, goes something like this.
 The friend says, “Hey did you see that baseball game on TV last night?”
 The amateur drummer says, “I like to drive my car REALLY fast!
 Let me show you how fast I can drive!!!”

 The amateur drummer’s response has nothing to do with the topic of the conversation.
 Baseball wasn’t even mentioned.
 Instead, the drummer wants the attention and focus to be on them and how fast they can drive (play).

 Big band drummers are known for their acute musical sense.
 They’re great at dynamics, slow and fast tempos, various feels and leaving space or filling in at appropriate times.